hitochan777-misc/nextjs-api-gateway/README.md

-# Next.js throught API gateway
+# Next.js through API gateway

 This repository reproduces the situation where a browser does not finish loading a Next.js page forever or completely hangs when the app is served through a proxy server.